When Philanthropy Meets Portfolio Tax Management

 Of course, donating appreciated securities from a loss-harvesting account is not the only available tax-efficient giving strategy.3 However, it remains a compelling option for those looking to make an immediate charitable impact while lowering their tax bill and monitoring other important portfolio objectives.

 For more information about how Aperio can help you advance your clients’ charitable giving and tax management goals, see our “Charitable Donation Analysis” info sheet.
-And if you missed our recent webinar on Tax-Aware Charitable Giving Strategies, you can view the replay here.

 Send questions or comments to aperio.blog@blackrock.com.